urql-graphql/urql/exchanges/execute/README.md

 ```

 You'll then need to add the `executeExchange`, that this package exposes, to your `urql` Client,
-by replacing the default cache exchange with it:
+by replacing the default fetch exchange with it:

 ```js
 import { createClient, dedupExchange, cacheExchange } from 'urql';